stelauconseil/vds-verify/README.md

 <p align="center"><a href="https://www.stelau.com">
 <img src="https://img.shields.io/badge/HOMEPAGE-gray?style=for-the-badge"></a>&nbsp;</p>

 Visible Digital Seal Reader is an app that allows you to read and verify the information contained in a VDS (Visible Digital Seal).
-It sends the QRcode or datamatrix to our API to read, decode and verify the information and display it in a human readable format.
+It sends the QR code or datamatrix to our bAPI to read, decode, verify the information and display it in a human readable format.
 Data is not stored in any way, not even temporarily.

 It can decode: